gconnect/cartdev-kit/README.md

 ````

 ### Backend Setup
-If you are interacting with the frontend and backend at the same time.
-Say you are building a full stack solution.

-Here are the steps:
+To setup your backend here are the required steps:

-But if you are only working on the frontend and you are not interacting with the backend you can skip this step.

-- First navigate to the backend directory of your created project and run the below command, keep in mind also ensure your docker is all setup and up and running.
+- Navigate to the backend directory of your created project and run the below command, keep in mind also ensure your [docker](https://docs.docker.com/engine/install/) is all setup up and running.

+- Install all required dependencies using either `yarn install` or `npm i`

+### !NOTE
+To build and run the backend ensure that you have [Cartesi CLI](https://docs.sunodo.io/guide/introduction/installing) is installed and your docker is up and running.
+For debugging purpose you can run cartesi doctor.

+- Build the project by running the below command;

   ```shell
     cartesi build